|

 interlude will be an illusion, followed by the massive invasion with

-which much of Ezekiel 38-39 is concerned (a reaction Israel’s rebellion
+which much of Ezekiel 38-39 is concerned (a reaction to Israel's

-events are all discussed in detail in the upcoming part 5 of the CT
+all discussed in detail in part 5 of the Coming Tribulation

 series).
 As Paul says at 1st Thessalonians 5:3, while people are